TheoNDionne/CodexTemplate/README.md

 #### *Priority*

-- Merge macros from the examprep and the tight bibliographyfix
 - Move examples into a separate section (requires directory awareness I think)
-- Make a crispy template-ish MAIN.tex that can be compiled and easily switched.

 - Crisp up `math_macros.sty`
 - Crisp up both layout documents
 - Crisp up colorscheme document
-- Modularize font choices?
-- Make sure everything is language supported

 #### *Backburner*